containers/podman/docs/podman-network-inspect.1.md

 % podman-network-inspect(1)

 ## NAME
-podman\-network-inspect- Inspect one or more Podman networks
+podman\-network\-inspect - Displays the raw CNI network configuration for one or more networks

 ## SYNOPSIS
 **podman network inspect**  [*network* ...]